12/28/25

 Self-nullification: The Inner Mechanism

 The essence of purification is Bitul—self-nullification.
-Immersion symbolizes dissolving one’s ego into something greater.
-Struggles break self-reliance and awaken dependence on G-d, transforming a person into a vessel for holiness.
-When this inner Bitul is achieved consciously, the purpose of suffering is fulfilled—and the suffering itself can fall away.
+Immersion symbolizes dissolving one’s independent “I” and becoming a vessel for holiness.
+When Bitul is achieved consciously, the purpose of suffering is fulfilled—and the suffering itself can fall away.

 Two Types of “Flood Waters”

-- Arubot HaShamayim: “spiritual” distractions—lofty activities (communal work, leadership) that pull one away from Torah and mitzvos.
+• Arubot HaShamayim: “spiritual” distractions—lofty activities (communal leadership, projects) that pull one away from Torah and mitzvos.

 Even noble pursuits become destructive if they replace foundational Jewish practice.